Automotive part retailer: Australia and New Zealand

 Repco and Supercheap Auto are major rivals in the Australian and New Zealand markets, targeting both consumers and trade customers.

 Autobarn is a smaller competitor, but outranked the major rivals for consumer satisfaction in Australia in 2018.

 Ultra Tune also has stores around Australia.

+Auto One also has stores across Australia.
+Auto One specialises in automotive parts, accessories, and car care products for both retail and trade customers.
+Core Specialisations include Spare Parts that includes Engine and brake components, belts, hoses, gaskets, and filters.
+Car Care & Maintenance products like Oils, additives, cleaning products, paint mixing, and panel repair supplies.
+Vehicle Accessories that includes 4WD gear, roof racks, car audio, and seat or car covers.
+Electrical & Power products such as Car batteries, 12V systems, testing services, and lighting globes.
+Tools & Workshop products like Hand tools, air tools, and specialised garage equipment.